Lismore, New South Wales: Floods

+Although no other major environmental hazards generally affect the area, Lismore is renowned for frequent floods from Wilsons River and Leycester Creek.
+Prior to the 2022 event which reached an unprecedented 14.4 m, the worst such floods were in 1954 and 1974, when waters rose to a height of 12.1 m, with a number of others recorded as exceeding the stated height of the levee wall protection at 10.7 m.
+A history of Lismore flood events from 1870 to 2022 has been published by Lismore council.

 In 1999 a government-funded scheme to protect the CBD and South Lismore from a 1-in-10-year flood event was approved.
 This proposal would mean that most of the smaller floods would not enter the central area of Lismore and substantially improve the time available for the evacuation of residents and the business community in larger floods.
 Nonetheless, around 3000 residents of Lismore were evacuated after floods affected much of the area on 30 June 2005, many being temporarily housed on the campus of Southern Cross University.
 However, the new levee that had been completed two weeks prior limited damage and stopped the water reaching the Central Business District.

 In the aftermath of Cyclone Debbie in March 2017, Lismore was again badly affected by flooding of up to 3.5 m through all CBD businesses.
 Wilsons River reached 11.6 m and the levee was overtopped for the first time since its completion.
 A modelled projection of the maximum flood extent, plus an animation, of this flood event as affecting Lismore is available on the "BigData Earth" Company website.

 A budget of $8.2 million for additional flood mitigation works was announced in November 2018.

-A summary of Lismore flood events from 1870 to 2017 is available here.

-In 2022, Lismore and other parts of northern New South Wales and South-East Queensland were flooded.
-The Wilson River in Lismore reached 14.37 metres at its peak, the largest flood since modern records began.
+In February 2022, Lismore and other parts of Northern New South Wales and South East Queensland were flooded to an unprecedented degree, resulting in serious devastation to many buildings in the CBD in addition to adjacent low lying residential areas which will take "years to rebuild".
+The Wilsons River in Lismore reached 14.37 metres at its peak, the largest flood since modern records began.
+One year on from the disaster, the process of reconstruction was still ongoing.